zk-SNARKs -Vital for Digital Privacy?

 • Tron deployed a version of zk-SNARKs onto its network- although not all transactions are private.

-• Aztec, a project trying to bring zero-knowledge proofs to the existing Ethereum network by building privacy-focused Smart Contracts.
+• Aztec is a project trying to bring zero-knowledge proofs to the existing Ethereum network by building privacy-focused Smart Contracts.

 • Mina, developed by O(1) Labs, uses recursive zk-SNARK to create a blockchain that is always 22kb in size, making it the world’s lightest blockchain.